 Back in the day when I was thinking about setting up my own business, I didn’t know a lot about how to run one.
 This is perhaps going back over 10 years now.
 But nearly everything I needed to learn, I learned from the Web.
 I signed up for a business course online.
 For extra research, I found out how to handle and manage finances, how to set up a business entity, how to get good finance deals and how to find the best staff.
+I also even learnt the basics about cloud backup services, which is becoming massive these days.
 It is safe to say that I would not have started any form of business if it had not been for the vast knowledge base found on the Internet.

 As intriguing as the Web is from an educational viewpoint, for some things to be discovered, they have to be seen.
 This is where YouTube is an invaluable resource.
 I have learned so much about business through watching these online tutorials and the best part is, it is all free.
 I have actually utilized YouTube for countless instructional videos for other things such as new techniques and ways of playing guitar.
 Recently, I worked my way through an entire series on how to play jazz guitar– all from YouTube.
 Check out the video below for an idea of what I’m talking about: